CosmiQ/apls/README.md

 Code Overview

 This code evaluates the Average Path Length Similarity (APLS) metric to measure the difference between ground truth and proposal graphs.
 The metric sums the differences in optimal path lengths between all nodes in the ground truth graph G and the proposal graph G’.
 For further details, see [Blog1](https://medium.com/the-downlinq/spacenet-road-detection-and-routing-challenge-part-i-d4f59d55bfce) and [Blog2](https://medium.com/the-downlinq/spacenet-road-detection-and-routing-challenge-part-ii-apls-implementation-92acd86f4094).
-For details on how to prepare data for the SpaceNet Road Detection and Routing Challenge, see [Blog3](https://medium.com/the-downlinq/creating-training-datasets-for-the-spacenet-road-detection-and-routing-challenge-6f970d413e2f).

 ==================

-1.0:	Packages required (included in apls_environment.yml):
+1.0:	Packages required (See apls_environment.yml):

-	Networkx
-	Osmnx
-	Scipy
-	Numpy
-	Utm
-	Shapely
-	Fiona
-	Osgeo (gdal, osr, ogr)
-	Geopandas
-	Matplotlib
 ==================

 2.0: graphTools.py